-The following are frequently asked questions (FAQs) asked by students who are from outside the United States and are interested in California College of the Arts.
+The following are frequently asked questions (FAQs) from student outside the United States who are interested in California College of the Arts.

 - Am I considered an international applicant?

 You are considered an international applicant if you need a Visa in order to study or live in the United States.
 Individuals who are U.S. citizens, green card holders, or permanent residents of the United States, regardless of where they live or go to school, are not considered international applicants.

 - Other requirements for undergraduate international admissions?

 Yes.
 In addition to the standard admission requirements to CCA, undergraduate international applicants must submit their proof of English language proficiency.
 (See International Applicants.)

 - When will I get an admissions decision?